-This work in progress is a collaborative project of Elizabeth Kryder-Reid (co-PI), Owen J. Dwyer (co-PI), Gabe Filippelli, and Jeff Wilson funded by the IUPUI Arts and Humanities Institute.
+This collaborative project of Elizabeth Kryder-Reid (co-PI), Owen J. Dwyer (co-PI), Gabe Filippelli, and Jeff Wilson was funded by the IUPUI Arts and Humanities Institute.

-Dirty Laundry for CHAT’s (Contemporary and HIstorical Archaeology in Theory) 2020 Blue Bird Fest
+- Dirty Laundry for CHAT (Contemporary and HIstorical Archaeology in Theory) 2020 Blue Bird Fest

 This project investigates the social and environmental history of dry cleaning in Indianapolis, and uses digital humanities tools to tell the story in publicly accessible ways.
 Specifically, we are interested in the environmental and social implications of changing textile cleaning practices across home-based laundry, domestic help, laundresses, and commercial laundries in Indianapolis.
 The goal is to understand the history of an industry that continues to have adverse environmental and health consequences and that speaks to the structural and environmental racism that has created disparate health impacts on low income, communities of color, and other marginalized people in this urban area.
 The study also investigates the social history of dry cleaning as a mass consumer service simultaneously producing antithetical promises of convenience and cleanliness, along with hazardous workplaces and toxic waste.
 As such, we are interested in the advertising, architecture, and rhetoric of dry cleaning, as well as the chemical signatures of its contaminants.